xinnnyeee/ip/docs/README.md

 - **TODO**: Add a general task.
   ```
   TODO <description>
+  e.g. todo running
   ```
 - **DEADLINE**: Add a task with a due date and time.
+For deadlines, **_time is optional_**, and its omission would result in the time being automatically set to **_2359_**.
   ```
-  DEADLINE <description> /by DD/MM/YYYY HH:MM
+  DEADLINE <description> /by DD/MM/YYYY (HH:MM)
+  e.g. deadline homework /by 10/02/2025
+    or deadline homework /by 10/02/2025 23:59
   ```
 - **EVENT**: Add an event with a start and end time.
+For events, time is compulsory, but you may omit the minute if it's a whole hour.
   ```
-  EVENT <description> /from DD/MM/YYYY HH:MM /to DD/MM/YYYY HH:MM
+  EVENT <description> /from DD/MM/YYYY HH(:MM) /to DD/MM/YYYY HH(:MM)
+  e.g. event dinner /from 10/09/2025 12 /to 10/09/2025 13
   ```

 ### ✅ Task Updates
 - **Mark Task as Done**:
   ```
   MARK <index>
+  e.g. mark 1
   ```
 - **Unmark Task as Not Done**:
   ```
   UNMARK <index>
+  e.g. unmark 1
   ```

 ### 🔍 Searching & Listing
 - **Find Tasks by Keyword**:
   ```
   FIND <keyword>
+  e.g. find reading
   ```
 - **List All Tasks and Notes**:
   ```